IRDenil/CS210-Portfolio-Project/README.md

 ---

 ## 📬 Submission Instructions
-For Brightspace:
+For Brightspace submission to **Professor Cynthia Marcello**:
 - Submit the **link to your GitHub repository** (above).
 - Ensure your repository includes:
   - All project files in the **Project_Files** folder
   - This completed **README.md** file with reflection and workflow instructions

 Since the repository is public, no collaborator access is required.
-Your instructor can access it directly via the provided link.
+Professor Cynthia Marcello can access it directly via the provided link.